 Now Jesus also loved Martha and her sister, as well as Lazarus.
 "When therefore He heard that he was sick, He stayed then two days longer in the place where He was."
 Somebody might think that He would say, "Well let's go quickly while he's sick and we'll heal him."
 But Jesus didn't, He stayed a couple of extra days because He wanted Lazarus to be dead so that He could go and display His glory in a resurrection.

 Jesus' answer is interesting.
 He gives them an illustration.
-"Are there not 12 hours in the day?
+"Are there not twelve hours in the day?
 If anyone walks in the day, he doesn't stumble because he sees the light of this world.
 But if anyone walks in the night, he stumbles because the light is not in him."
 See, what they're saying is, we're going back and you know what?
-We're liable to get killed, we're liable to go back there, we don't know what we're walking into.
+We're liable to get killed.
+We're liable to go back there...we don't know what we're walking into.
 We're going back in there and they want to stone You and they want to kill us, and we're going to go right back into that.

 And Jesus says to them in very illustrative language, He says, "Look, people do their work in the daylight because in the daylight you can see the things the way they really are.
 So you do your work in the daylight.
-If you're trying to do your work in the dark, you don't know what you're doing and you're going to stumble, you're going to fall because you don't have any light."
+If you're trying to do your work in the dark, you don't know what you're doing, you're going to stumble, you're going to fall, because you don't have any light."
 And what He means to say is, "I'm in the light, this is the day of My work, this is the day of the work that God has given Me to do.
 I go back in full light.
-There's not any darkness, there's no any mystery about what's going to happen.
+There's not any darkness, there's not any mystery about what's going to happen.
 I'm going back fully aware, fully in the light and in the purpose of God.
 You have nothing to fear."
-Which is another way of saying...everything is crystal clear to Me and to God as to the purpose and nothing will befall us that isn't intended by God.
-You don't need to fear as if we're walking in some black night and we don't know what's going to happen...it's not how it is.
+Which is another way of saying everything is crystal clear to Me and to God as to the purpose and nothing will befall us that isn't intended by God.
+You don't need to fear as if we're walking into some black night and we don't know what's going to happen.
+It's not how it is.

 So He said to the disciples this to calm them down.
 They didn't want to go back and die.
 And He said to them in verse 11, "Our friend Lazarus has fallen asleep," which is a gentle way to refer to his death.
 "But I go that I may awaken him out of sleep."